cozy/cozy-banks/docs/dev.md

 ## Fixtures

 While developing, it is convenient to be able to inject and remove arbitraty data on your local instance.
+You can add fixtures by using [ACH](https://github.com/cozy/ACH) and data in [test/fixtures](./test/fixtures).

 We have a set of fake banking data in the [`test/fixtures/demo.json`](https://github.com/cozy/cozy-banks/blob/master/test/fixtures/demo.json) file that you can inject in your instance using the `yarn fixtures` command.

 If you want to inject other data or remove some data, you can use [`ACH`](https://github.com/cozy/ACH).

+## Doctypes

+`The doctypes used in Banks are described `in the [cozy-doctypes](https://github.com/cozy/cozy-doctypes/blob/master/docs/io.cozy.bank.md) repository.

+## Continuous build

+The application is built automatically and published on [Cozy Registry](https://apps-registry.cozycloud.cc/banks/registry) by [Travis](https://travis-ci.org/cozy/cozy-banks).

 ## Develop on mobile